elm-land/elm-land/docs/guide/user-auth.md

 type alias User =
     Shared.Model.User

+onPageLoad : Shared.Model -> Route () -> Auth.Action.Action User
+onPageLoad shared route =
+    case shared.user of
+        Just user ->
+            Auth.Action.loadPageWithUser user

 -- ...
 ```

 ### 6. Updating our `src/interop.js` file

-The Elm compiler can't help you on the JavaScript side, so whenever you are working with ports– be sure to check if the JS side of things needs updating.
+The Elm compiler can't remind you about the code on the JavaScript side, so whenever you are working with ports– be sure to check if your JS needs any updating.

 In this case, we need to send `user` instead of `token` when our application starts up: